 Compulsory third party (personal injury) insurance covers drivers of your vehicle from claims for compensation for injuries or deaths arising out of the use of the motor vehicle.
 It is paid each time you register your vehicle [Motor Vehicles Act 1959 (SA)].

 The aim of the insurance scheme set up by the Motor Vehicles Act 1959 (SA) is to ensure that every vehicle being used on the road is insured.
 The Compulsory Third Party (CTP) insurance in South Australia is provided by one of four insurance companies [Allianz, AAMI, QBE or SGIC] as of 1 July 2016.
-All registered motor vehicles in South Australia are automatically allocated a CTP insurer.
+Previously all registered motor vehicles in South Australia were automatically allocated a CTP insurer.
 For registration periods from 1 July 2019, vehicle owners will be provided with each insurers premium price and rating, and then be able to select which insurer they will use.
 The insurer of a vehicle can be identified through a vehicle registration details check using EzyReg online.
 If assistance is required in identifying the CTP insurer for a vehicle contact the Compulsory Third Party regulator on 1300 303 558.
 A vehicle registered in another state, while not covered under this Act, is covered by a similar Act in the owner’s home state while being used for a visit to South Australia.

 Where a vehicle involved in an accident causing personal injury is unidentified or uninsured, the action is taken directly against the Nominal Defendant.
 This means that a person injured by, for example, a hit-run vehicle can take action and be compensated for those injuries even if the vehicle has not been identified.
 A person injured in a collision with a vehicle known to be uninsured or struck by an unidentified vehicle should immediately seek legal advice.
 To successfully claim damages for personal injury, a person injured by an unidentified vehicle must satisfy the court that reasonable steps have been taken to identify the vehicle.
 The plaintiff must also establish that the injury was a result of the other driver's negligence.